Skip to content

 Authentication

-To authenticate with Halo Cloud, you will need to include your subscription key in your HTTP POST as either:
+To authenticate with the Integrator API, include your subscription key in your request as a header with the name Ocp-Apim-Subscription-Key.

 Test queries